coenjacobs/symfony-vardumper/README.md

 This plugin **requires PHP 5.4** and enforces this via the [WPupdatePHP library](http://www.wpupdatephp.com/).

 ## Installation
-For now, the only available option to install this plugin is to clone or download the repository and then run:
+For now, the only available option to install this plugin is to clone or download the repository and then run `composer install` in the downloaded folder.

-`composer install`

-in the downloaded folder.
 This will install the required dependencies.

 This plugin will be available on in the [WordPress plugin directory](https://wordpress.org/plugins/) eventually and that will bring a ready to install plugin.